CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding: Discussion

 \textbf{Explanation of Performance Gains.} The key to completing the grounding task lies in comprehending the correspondence between language expression and image regions.
 Our approach introduces pseudo-language labels and pseudo-label quality measurement for unsupervised settings.
 The SSA and MSA algorithms achieve an optimal balance between reliable and unreliable pseudo-labels, resulting in more stable learning of the CLIP-based visual grounding model, which significantly improves the model's generalization.

 \textbf{Limitations.} We have introduced three types of pseudo-labels, but their quality remains low.
-In order to strike a balance between reliable and unreliable labels, we exclude the latter and do not further utilize them, despite the fact that they still contain valuable information.
+In order to strike a balance between reliable and unreliable labels, we exclude the latter and do not further utilize them, even though they still contain valuable information.
 Furthermore, the greedy sample selection strategy employed in both SSA and MSA represents a trade-off between training cost and optimal solution.
 These can be further explored in future research.